-Patients with any sign of cognitive impairment require a formal mental status examination (see Examination of Mental Status).
+Patients with any sign of cognitive impairment require a formal mental status examination (see Sidebar 1: Examination of Mental Status).
 Attention is assessed first.
 Simple tests include immediate repetition of the names of 3 objects, digit span (ability to repeat 7 digits forward and 5 backward), and naming the days of the week forward and backward.
 Inattention (patient does not register directions or other information) must be distinguished from poor short-term memory (patient registers information but rapidly forgets it).
 Further cognitive testing is futile for patients who cannot register information.

 After initial assessment, standard diagnostic criteria, such as the Diagnostic and Statistical Manual of Mental Disorders (DSM) or Confusion Assessment Method (CAM) may be used.
 The following features are required for diagnosis: